Leo Manzano returns to Marble Falls cross country meet

 But to look at Manzano, who stands 5 feet and 5 inches, “professional athlete” isn’t the first thought most have.
 That’s why it’s important to him to be accessible to youngsters and athletes who may be in sports that may not draw large crowds or have large followings.

-In other words, he strives to be the role model that may not have seen when he was growing up.
+In other words, he strives to be the role model that he may not have seen when he was growing up.

 Manzano retired from professional running in 2019.
 Since then he has been a running coach and registered as an athlete agent and manager and is a public speaker.
 He also makes it a point to attend events featuring young runners.